taddison/tjaddison.com/_posts/2016-10-09-What-makes-an-excellent-database-engineer.md

   - What will we gain
   - How willwe know if we've solved the problem
 - Understand how the problem might be solved
-  - Explore a few different options, even unfeasible now (what _might_ another solution look like?)
+  - Explore a few different options, even if unfeasible now (what _might_ another solution look like?)
 - Understand how this particular implementation will work
   - Any weaknesses, positive-side-effects
   - What are the unknowns